winapps-org/winapps/README.md

         sudo emerge --ask=n sys-libs/dialog net-misc/freerdp:3
         ```

+> [!NOTE]
-Please note that WinApps requires `FreeRDP` version 3 or later.
+> WinApps requires `FreeRDP` version 3 or later.
 If not available for your distribution through your package manager, you can install the [Flatpak](https://flathub.org/apps/com.freerdp.FreeRDP).

 ```bash
 flatpak install flathub com.freerdp.FreeRDP